parriehunter/PS5-ACC-Button-Box/README.md

 ## Mounting Switches

 Here is the picture of the button layout.
+Note: The layout has slightly changed from what I built.
+Please confirm layout before using on your box.
 [![The Switch Layout](assets/img/Button.Box.Drawing.png)](https://github.com/parriehunter/PS5-ACC-Button-Box/blob/595b8a9aa02864b91d77672111bb2e55841cd3c6/assets/img/Button.Box.Drawing.png)

 Firstly print the picture and tape it to the front of the box to get the correct mounting locations.
 Then using the guidelines drill the pilot holes in all the switch locations.